Discover art for yourself – paint like Klimt

 via Wikimedia Commons

 Gustav Klimt was an artist for over 40 years, and the paintings with gold only defined his work for a mere two years.
-So there's still plenty to discover.
-And above all: Why not try painting like Klimt yourself?
+So there are still countless things to discover.
+And above all: Why not try painting like Klimt?

-Because art is best discovered and understood when you try to comprehend how the artist proceeded and what he was thinking when creating a picture.
+Because art is best discovered and understood when you try to reconstruct the artist's process.
+You should also try to understand what the artist was thinking when creating a painting.

 We're not in art class?
 No, certainly not.
 But if you want to decorate your old kitchen cabinet in the style of Klimt, it's much more fun if you put some thought into it.
 Instead of simply buying one of the countless templates that have already been used and copying it without inspiration.